TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/bootstrapping-portal.md

 Click on the `Login` button to proceed to the login page, where you can use the newly created super admin credentials to log in to the portal.

-## Bootstrapping the portal via the UI
+## Bootstrapping the portal via the API
 The second approach to bootstrap the portal is through the bootstrap API, which allows you to programmatically bootstrap the portal.

 To bootstrap the portal via an API call, call the bootstrap API: